GeorgeCJH/DSToolkitNL2SQL/deploy_ai_search_indexes/README.md

 # AI Search Indexing Build Package Overview
-Azure AI Search serves as a critical infrastructure component that enables:
+Azure AI Search powers several critical features in the NL2SQL system that enables:

 - Schema selection for NL2SQL through semantic
 - matching of user queries to database schemas
 - Query caching to improve performance and reduce costs
 - Column value storage for entity recognition and disambiguation

-# Azure AI Search powers several critical features in the NL2SQL system:

 ## Schema Selection
 The Schema Selection Agent uses AI Search to find the most relevant database tables and views based on the user's natural language query.
-This process involves:

 ## Extracting query intent from natural language
 Sending a semantic search request to the Schema Store Index